SciML/SciMLDocs/docs/src/comparisons/r.md

 * [The Julia Manual's Noteworthy Differences from R page](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-R)
 * [Tutorials on Data Wrangling and Plotting in Julia (Sections 4 and 5)](http://tutorials.pumas.ai/) written for folks with a background in R.
-* Double check your results with [deSolveDiffEq.jl](https://github.com/SciML/deSolveDiffEq.jl) (automatically converts and runs ODE definitions with R's deSolve solvers)
+* Double-check your results with [deSolveDiffEq.jl](https://github.com/SciML/deSolveDiffEq.jl)
+  (automatically converts and runs ODE definitions with R's deSolve solvers)
 * Use [RCall.jl](https://juliainterop.github.io/RCall.jl/stable/) to more incrementally move code to Julia.